pygos/init/docs/defconfig.md

  * sshd - Starts an OpenSSH server after the network pseudo service and after the sshd_keygen service.
  * nginx - Starts the Nginx server after the network pseudo serivce.
+ * usyslogd - Starts and supervises the `usyslogd` syslog implementation as part of the `sysinit` target.
+ * klogd - Stats and supervises the `klogd` daemon as part of the `sysinit` target.
+The `klogd` daemon is part of the `usyslog` package.